 Deployment

 Pontoon is designed to be deployed on Heroku.
 To deploy an instance of Pontoon on Heroku, you must first create an app on your Heroku dashboard.
-The steps below assume you’ve already created an app and have installed the Heroku Toolbelt.
+The steps below assume you’ve already created an app and have installed the Heroku CLI.

 For quick and easy deployment without leaving your web browser, click this button: